 Fees: Delivery fees are set and charged by participating stores.
 Fees vary but usually start at $5.99.
 A minimum purchase is required, usually between $25-$25 per store, otherwise a small-order fee is applied.

 Minimum purchase: $25-$35 for most stores

 Items available: Items from major retailers including Costco, PetSmart, Target, Walgreens and Whole Foods.
 Available stores vary depending on your location.

 Postmates offers the ultimate in convenience with the ability to pick up anything in a wide range of locations.
-However, you pay a pretty steep price for that convenience—especially with that 9% service fee.
+However, you pay a pretty steep price for that convenience—you're charged a variable percentage based service fee plus a delivery fee ($3.99-$5.99, but delivery prices may surge during peak times).
+If you subscribe to Postmates Unlimited ($84 per year), you get free delivery on all orders over $20, though you'll still have to pay the service fee.
 That price means Postmates probably isn't what you want to use for everyday deliveries like groceries, but for days when you don't have time and absolutely need to get something done Postmates can make sure it happens.

 Delivery time: One hour.

 Free trial: None.